Skip advert

 Advertisement - Article continues below

-Another key rival is the second-generation Volkswagen Amarok, which actually uses Ranger’s platform, engine and gearbox configurations because the two models are a product of a joint venture between VW and Ford.
+Another key rival is the second-generation Volkswagen Amarok.
+The two models are a product of a joint venture between VW and Ford, so the Amarok actually uses the Ranger’s platform, engine and gearbox configurations.
 More utilitarian options include the Isuzu D-Max and SsangYong Musso.

 The regular Ranger is offered with two EcoBlue diesel engines: a 2.0-litre turbocharged four-cylinder engine and 3.0-litre V6, although the power output differs depending on which model you go for.
 Lower-spec models get the four-pot paired with a six-speed manual while the rest of the range features a 10-speed automatic transmission.

-The two-door Single Cab Ranger is only available in the most basic XL trim, while the four-door Double Cab can be also had in XLT, Tremor, Wildtrak, Wildtrak X and Platinum specifications.
-The mid-range Wildtrak comes with pretty much all the kit you might need, including leather upholstery, heated front seats and steering wheel, electrically adjustable driver's seat, dual-zone climate control, privacy glass, comfort suspension, LED lights, keyless entry and starting, digital driver’s display and a 12-inch touchscreen.
+The two-door Single Cab Ranger is only available in the most basic XL trim, while the four-door Double Cab can be had across all trim levels (XL, XLT, Tremor, Wildtrak, Wildtrak X and Platinum).
+The mid-range Wildtrak comes with pretty much all the kit you might need, including part-leather upholstery, heated front seats and steering wheel, electrically adjustable driver's seat, dual-zone climate control, privacy glass, comfort suspension, LED lights, keyless entry and starting, digital driver’s display, and a 12-inch touchscreen.

 Advertisement - Article continues below